MichaelDemidov/LazarusKeyboardLayout/README.md

 On Windows, creating multiple instances of the `TKeyboardLayoutIndicator` class is pointless due to a system hook using a global variable containing an instance of this class.
 If you need more than one indicator in your application, please think of something to hold a list of them and use the single `OnUpdateIndicator` event handler.
 Or modify the `TKeyboardLayoutIndicator` class to create a list of event handlers instead of a single `OnUpdateIndicator`.

-On Windows, the class reads two-letter locale names from the system registry.
+On Windows, the class reads the two-letter (or three-letter in some exotic cases) locale name abbreviation from the OS using `GetLocaleInfo` function according to the ISO-639 standard.
 On GNU/Linux, it takes the full language name (e.g. 'english') and returns the first two letters from it.
-Thus, on many layouts the indicator will return different names (see the screenshots above: 'EN' on ALT Linux and 'US' on Windows!).
+Thus, on some layouts the indicator will return different names.
 If someone knows how to do it more elegant way, please tell me.

 Author
 ------